freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 creation of dlog, an in-kernel DTrace consumer which is able to publish to Kafka.
 In addition to that, early boot tracing and tracing on shutdown was improved upon.
-On the virtualisation front, improvements were made in the ability to dereference and follow pointers inside guests from the host in the probe context by implementing a nested page table walk inside DTrace for Intel architectures.
-Moreover, the CADETS project has started formalising DTrace in HOL4 which enables automated test generation, high assurance of DTrace implementations in terms of adherence to the specification and exploration of all allowable behaviours for a given D script.
+On the virtualisation front, improvements were made in the ability to deference and follow pointers inside guests from the host in the probe context by implementing a nested page table walk inside DTrace for Intel architectures.
+Moreover, the CADETS project has started formalizing DTrace in HOL4 which enables automated test generation, high assurance of DTrace implementations in terms of adherence to the specification and exploration of all allowable behaviors for a given D script.
 Currently, the formal model contains most of DIF instructions and a code generator for them, providing the ability to run DIF programs specified using the model using FreeBSD's DTrace